staimov/project-hibernate-final/README.md

 ```
 5. Look at the results in the console.
 6. Open Redis Stack UI http://localhost:8001/ .
-7. Restart the redis container before each restart of the program:
+7. To invalidate cache restart the redis and mysql containers before each restart of the program:
 ```
-docker compose up --force-recreate --no-deps -d my-redis-stack
+docker compose up --force-recreate --no-deps -d my-redis-stack docker compose up --force-recreate --no-deps -d my-mysql
 ```

 ## Results